 Over the last decade, Giles has refined his award winning communication skills as a professional writer.
 As a wordsmith for hire, his razor-sharp pen has run the gamut of literal expression from exclusive celebrity interviews to complex industry analysis, television comedy scripts to political commentary pieces, video game reviews to corporate copywriting.

-Presently working on three books, his writing can be found in a variety of publications as well as in pull quotes on movie ads, posters and buses around the country.
+Presently working on a book about terrible films, his writing can be found in a variety of publications as well as in pull quotes on movie ads, posters and buses around the country.

 He has also been arrested with the Chaser, produced daytime television and subtitled films about drills, without any regrets, embarrassment or lasting side effects.